opencomputeproject/ocp-diag-core/README.md

-# Open Compute Project Hardware Diagnostics Project
+# Open Compute Project - Test & Validation

 ## Introduction

-The OCP hardware diagnostics project is a collaboration between data center hyperscalers participating in the OCP to provide a diagnostic framework.
+The OCP test and validation project is a collaboration between data center hyperscalers participating in the OCP to provide a diagnostic framework.
 This framework aims to provide a portable solution for execution of hardware diagnostics, and a rich output model which can be cleanly integrated with various test executives, manufacturing execution systems, or lab data collection systems.

 The project was motivated by the common desire of being able to execute the same diagnostics across all phases of an NPI hardware projects life cycle including.